pyblish/pyblish-by-example/chapters/07-branching-ii.md

 In this case, `PrintInstances` will run once for every instance.

-Pyblish knows to do this because we subclassed from [InstancePlugin][] instead of [ContextPlugin][], which differs in that it runs once for ever available [Instance][] as opposed to just once for the [Context][].
-These two superclasses form the foundation upon which all of Pyblish is built, we'll have a much closer look these at in the following examples.
+Pyblish knows to do this because it asks specifically for `instance`, if it didn't it would only be processed a single time.
+This is a very powerful technique, one we'll have a much closer look at in the following examples.